Kigulx/fornova-task2/README.md

 - Make sure you have the correct version of ChromeDriver installed to match your browser version.
 - This script uses Selenium, which involves browser automation.
 Be mindful of Qantas' website terms of service.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Disclaimer
-This project is for educational purposes only.
-Scraping websites without permission may be against their terms of service.